Last Updated on

 As you age these levels slowly begin to decline.
 At about 25 years of age, your body slows down its production of testosterone.
 And from as young as 30 men’s testosterone levels drop by about 2% each year.

-Low levels of testosterone in men has been linked to symptoms such as lethargy, low energy, irritability, low libido, erectile dysfunction, decreased bone density and mood changes.
+Low levels of testosterone in men have been linked to symptoms such as lethargy, low energy, irritability, low libido, erectile dysfunction, decreased bone density and mood changes.

-Testosterone is the hormone that is necessary for male development and is responsible for generating bone and muscle density.
+Testosterone is a hormone that is necessary for male development.
+It is responsible for generating bone and muscle density.

-It plays a key role in maintaining important bodily functions such as sperm production, red blood cell production and fat distribution.
+It plays a key role in maintaining important bodily functions.
+These include functions such as sperm production, red blood cell production and fat distribution.

 It is crucial to the development of muscle tissue, and therefore a healthy testosterone level is essential for bodybuilders or anyone wanting to increase their muscle mass.